emqx/cloud-docs/en_US/connect_to_deployments/java_sdk.md

 ## Connect over SSL/TLS Port

-> You can view the information of connection on Deployment Overview.
-Please note that the port is not 8883 if your choose a Basic package, make sure you get the right port.
-And you must add the authentication on Authentication & ACL in advance.
+> The example code will use a public MQTT server for connection.
+If you have created your own deployment, please find the corresponding connection address in the deployment console and set the username and password accordingly.

 This section introduces how to connect to a deployment with SSL/TLS one-way authentication.
-If you need to use two-way authentication, you can refer to [here](https://github.com/emqx/MQTT-Client-Examples/blob/master/mqtt-client-Java/src/main/java/io/emqx/mqtt/MqttSample.java).
+If you need to use two-way authentication, you can refer to [here](https://github.com/emqx/MQTT-Client-Examples/blob/master/mqtt-client-Java/src/main/java/io/emqx/mqtt/MqttTwoWayTlsSample.java).

 ### Connect Options